-Weight gain early in pregnancy means bigger, fatter babiesJuly 16th, 2013 in Obstetrics & gynaecology /
+Weight gain early in pregnancy means bigger, fatter babiesJuly 16, 2013 in Medicine & Health / Obstetrics & gynaecology

 Moms-to-be who gain too much weight early into their pregnancy are nearly three times as likely to give birth to bigger and fatter babies, warns a University of Alberta researcher.